 Who Is Mary Lou Retton?

-Mary Lou Retton resides in Houston, Texas, with her four daughters.
+Retton currently resides in Houston, Texas, with her four daughters.
 She is an occasional commentator for televised gymnastics.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!